figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 ## Setting up a web server running GiJeli

-Clone the git repo, cd into it and run the command `jekyll serve`.
+Clone the Git repository, cd into it and run the command `jekyll serve`.
 Now set up a cron job or a Jenkins CI job that periodically runs:

     git pull
     jekyll build